EndoMapper dataset of complete calibrated endoscopy procedures: Background summary

+The Version of Record of this contribution is published in Scientific Data journal, and is available online at: \url{https://doi.org/10.1038/s41597-023-02564-7}

-\section{Background \& Summary}
+\section{Background \& summary}

 Endoscopes traversing body cavities are routine.
 However, their potential for navigation assistance or device autonomy remains mostly locked.
-A computer-assisted endoscope requires spatial artificial intelligence, i.e. a map of the regions where it is navigating, along with the endoscope localization within this map.
-This capability is known in robotics literature as VSLAM (Simultaneous Localization and Mapping from Visual sensors).
-VSLAM will provide endoscopy with augmented reality, detection of blind zones, polyp measurements or guidance to a polyp found in previous explorations.
-In the long term, VSLAM will support utterly new robotized autonomous procedures.

-VSLAM goal is building a per-patient map, in real-time, during the insertion of the first procedure.
-This map will be exploited and perfected either during the withdrawal of the first procedure or in any other future procedure.
+In order to unlock it, computer-assisted endoscopes would require spatial AI (Artificial Intelligence) capabilities, i.e., being able to estimate a map of the regions that are traversed, along with the endoscope localization within such map.
+This capability is known in the robotics literature with the acronym VSLAM (Simultaneous Localization and Mapping from Visual sensors).
+Spatial AI and VSLAM will augment endoscopies with novel features, including augmented reality insertions, detection of blind zones, polyp measurements or guidance to polyps found in previous explorations.
+In the long term, VSLAM will also support utterly new robotized autonomous procedures.
+For our purposes in this paper, the goal of VSLAM is to build a per-patient map, in real-time, during endoscope insertion in a first procedure.
+This map will be exploited and perfected during the withdrawal of such first procedure, and in any other future one.

-There are mature methods for out of the body VSLAM \cite{campos2020orb,engel2017direct}.
+There are mature methods for out of the body VSLAM \cite{campos2021orb,engel2017direct}.
 However, bringing them to endoscopy implies overcoming new barriers.
-The light source is co-located with the endoscopes, hence moving and close to the body surfaces.
-The body surfaces have poor texture and abundant reflection due to fluids.
+The light source is co-located with the endoscopes, and hence is moving and is close to the body surfaces.
+The body surfaces have poor texture and abundant reflections due to fluids.
 The scene geometry includes a prevalent deformation.
 The video combines slow observation of areas of interest, with fast motions and long occlusions of the endoscope lenses.

-It is our contribution the Endomapper dataset~\cite{EndomapperDataset}, which makes available, for the first time,\textbf{ 59 high quality calibrated recordings of complete routine endoscopies} (Fig.~\ref{fig:main}), making secondary use of medical data, i. e., just recording standard procedures that were going to be performed in any case, without any modification.
+Our contribution in this paper is the Endomapper dataset~\cite{EndomapperDataset}, which makes available, for the first time, \textbf{96 high quality calibrated recordings of complete routine endoscopies} (Figure~\ref{fig:main}), making secondary use of medical data, i. e., just recording standard procedures that were going to be performed in any case, without any modification.
 Compared to ad-hoc recordings, secondary-use ones show realistic features and hence contain the actual challenges VSLAM will face in routine practice.